Best and worst online shops

 Thousands of shoppers have told us about their experiences when shopping online, allowing us to bring you the definitive list of the UK's best and worst online retailers.

 In our latest annual survey, 7,604 Which? members told us how satisfied with their online shopping experiences and whether they'd recommend each retailer.

 Our results include big names such as Amazon.co.uk, JohnLewis.com, MarksandSpencer.com and eBay.co.uk, as well as more specialised sites such as Toolstation.com, LizEarle.com and WexPhotoVideo.com.

 The table below reveals the 100 best and worst online shops for 2019, with customer scores for each retailer.
 If you want more info on how the shops performed in specific categories, from clothes and beauty to DIY and electrical appliances, visit shops and websites rated.

-Why we shop online and what it takes to be the best
+Why we shop online

 As part of our survey, we asked Which? members why they shop online.
 The most popular reasons given were that:

 - You can shop at any time (13%)

 But shopping online isn't without its problems – excessive packaging and poor customer service were two of your biggest bugbears.

 What it takes to be the best online shop